 Can a trademark be bought or sold?

-Yes, a trademark can be bought or sold with the consent of the existing owner and interested parties, often referred as a trademark assignment.
+Yes, a trademark can be bought or sold with the consent of the existing owner and interested parties, often referred to as a trademark assignment.
+Trademarks frequently get exchanged from one proprietor to another and the transfers can be both short term as well as indefinitely transferred.
 Generally, the owner of a trademark, who wants to sell it is known as the assignor and the interested party who is willing to buy the trademark is known as the assignee.
 The transfer process usually takes anywhere between 6 to 12 months and needs to be recorded with the trademark registrar.

 Is a trademark the same as a service mark?

 A trademark is basically done for distinguishing your goods and products from another business whereas a service mark is done for distinguishing your services from another service provider.

 What is the difference between trademark and copyright?

 Trademarks help to distinguish your goods and products from another business whereas copyright protects original work.
 Copyright includes protecting your original content like songs, movies, and books whereas trademarks are more focused on distinguishing your goods and products from another business by protecting brand names, logos, and slogans.